Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-The free multiplicative Brownian motion $b_{\rho,\zeta}$ is the large-$N$ limit (in finite dimensional $\ast$-distributions) of the $\mathrm{GL}(N,\C)$ Brownian motion $B^N_{\rho,\zeta}$; this was proved for $\zeta\in\R$ in \cite{Kemp2016} and generalized to complex $\zeta$ with $|\zeta|<\rho$ (and strong convergence) in \cite{BCC2025}.
+For any $t\ge 0$, the free multiplicative Brownian motion $b_{\rho,\zeta}(t)$ is the large-$N$ limit in $\ast$-distribution of the $\mathrm{GL}(N,\C)$ Brownian motion $B^N_{\rho,\zeta}(t)$; this was proved for $\zeta\in(-\rho,\rho)$ in \cite{Kemp2016} and generalized to complex $\zeta$ with $|\zeta|\le\rho$ (and strong convergence) in \cite{BCC2025}.
 We need this convergence paired with an arbitrary initial condition, stated in Lemma \ref{lem.init.cond.*-conv}; we now provide the proof.